Cycling Sojourner: A Guide to the Best Multi-Day Bike Tours in Washington

 - The Olympic Peninsula: America’s Rugged Northwest Corner.
 Towns: Port Angeles, Forks, Quinault, Montesano, Elma, McCleary, Olympia.

-- Epic Washington: North Cascades Highway to the Methow Valley (traversing part of the proposed US Bicycle Route System 10).
+- Epic Washington: North Cascades Highway to the Methow Valley (traversing part of US Bicycle Route System 10).
 Towns: Mount Vernon, Concrete, Rockport, Marblemount, Mazama, Winthrop, Twisp, Carlton, Methow, Pateros, Chelan, Entiat, Wenatchee.

 - Walla Walla Ramble: Wine Tasting to Seas of Wheat.
 Towns: Walla Walla, Waitsburg, Dayton.